awsdocs/aws-kms-developer-guide/doc_source/fix-keystore.md

 ## How to respond a cryptographic operation failure<a name="fix-keystore-communication"></a>

-A cryptographic operation that uses a CMK in a custom key store might fail with an error such as the following\.
+A cryptographic operation that uses a KMS key in a custom key store might fail with an error such as the following\.

 ```
 KMSInvalidStateException: KMS cannot communicate with your CloudHSM cluster